spekulatius/PHPScraper/websites/de/examples/outline.md

 $content = $web->cleanOutlineWithParagraphs;
 /**
  * $content enthält jetzt:
   *
  * [
  *    [
  *      "tag" => "h1",
- *      "content" =>  "Wir testen hier!"
+ *      "content" =>  "We are testing here!"
  *    ], [
  *      "tag" => "p",
- *      "content" => "Diese Seite enthält eine Beispielstruktur, die geparst werden soll.
-Sie enthält eine Reihe von Überschriften und verschachtelten Absätzen als Beispiel für das Scrapen."
+ *      "content" => "This page contains an example structure to be parsed.
+It comes with a number of headings and nested paragraphs as an scrape example."
  *    ], [
  *      "tag" => "h2",
- *      "content" => "Beispiele"
+ *      "content" => "Examples"
  *    ], [
  *      "tag" => "p",
- *      "content" => "Auf der Website gibt es zahlreiche Beispiele.
-Schauen Sie sich diese an, um mehr darüber zu erfahren, wie Scraping funktioniert."
+ *      "content" => "There are numerous examples on the website.
+Please check them out to get more context on how scraping works."
  *    ], [
  *      "tag" => "h3",
- *      "content" => "Beispiel 1"
+ *      "content" => "Example 1"
  *    ], [
  *      "tag" => "p",
- *      "content" => "Dies wäre ein Beispiel."
+ *      "content" => "Here would be an example."
  *    ], [
  *      "tag" => "h3",
- *      "content" => "Beispiel 2"
+ *      "content" => "Example 2"
  *    ], [
  *      "tag" => "p",
- *      "content" => "Dies wäre das zweite Beispiel."
+ *      "content" => "Here would be the second example."
  *    ], [
  *      "tag" => "h3",
- *      "content" => "Beispiel 3"
+ *      "content" => "Example 3"
  *    ], [
  *      "tag" => "p",
- *      "content" => "Dies wäre ein weiteres Beispiel."
+ *      "content" => "Here would be another example."
  *    ]
  * ]
  */